-• Move to the end of the next word: ALT + RIGHT ARROW.
+- Move to the end of the next word: ALT RIGHT ARROW. - Move to the end of the previous word: ALT LEFT ARROW. - Move to the next sentence: ALT CTRL RIGHT ARROW. - Move to the previous sentence: ALT CTRL LEFT ARROW. - Delete to the end of the line: ALT CTRL END. - Delete to the beginning of the line: ALT CTRL HOME.

-- Move to the end of the previous word: ALT + LEFT ARROW. - Move to the next sentence: CTRL + ALT + RIGHT ARROW. - Move to the previous sentence: CTRL + ALT + LEFT ARROW. - Delete to the end of the line: CTRL + ALT + END. - Delete to the beginning of the line: CTRL + ALT + HOME. - (Not available on Macintosh.)
-Delete a whole word no matter where your cursor is in the word (you won't believe what a time-saver this is): CTRL + DELETE.
-If you press CTRL + DELETE in ordinary Microsoft Word, you'll delete not the whole word but only the portion of the word to the right of the cursor.
+• Delete a whole word no matter where your cursor is in the word (you won't believe what a time-saver this is): CTRL DELETE.
+If you press CTRL DELETE in ordinary Microsoft Word, you'll delete not the whole word but only the portion of the word to the right of the cursor.
 That means to delete a whole word, you have to move your cursor to the beginning of a word (unless it's already there), which is a nuisance.
-With Editor's ToolKit, you can place your cursor anywhere in a word and delete the word by pressing CTRL + DELETE.
+With Editor's ToolKit, you can place your cursor anywhere in a word and delete the word by pressing CTRL DELETE.
 I predict that you will love this feature.
-If you need to delete only part of a word, ALT + DELETE will delete to the right of the cursor, ALT + BACKSPACE to the left of the cursor.
+If you need to delete only part of a word, ALT DELETE will delete to the right of the cursor, ALT BACKSPACE to the left of the cursor.